selewangraig/C-programming/hello_world/README.md

-Puts.c - Write a C program that prints "Programming is like building a multilingual puzzle Printf.c - Write a C program that prints exactly "with proper grammar, but the outcome is a piece of art,"
+Puts.c - Write a C program that prints "Programming is like building a multilingual puzzle."
+Printf.c - Write a C program that prints exactly "with proper grammar, but the outcome is a piece of art,"